Are You Wondering if Your Child Needs Emotional Support from a Professional Counselor?

 - Does your child cling to you in unfamiliar situations, refusing to participate in fun activities?

 - Is your child struggling to make friends or maintain friendships?

 - Are you wondering if this is “just a phase” or signals something deeper?

-We offer child-focused therapy and parenting support to help you and your child navigate the developmental stages without difficulty.
+We offer child-focused therapy and parenting support to help you and your child navigate the developmental stages more easily.

 Sometimes kids, like adults, can benefit from therapy.
-Therapy can help kids develop problem-solving skills and also teach them the value of seeking help.
+Therapy can be a safe place for kids to feel connected, learn how to develop problem-solving skills and also teach them the value of seeking help.
 Therapists can help kids and families cope with stress and a variety of emotional and behavioral issues.

 Many kids need help dealing with school stress, such as homework, test anxiety, bullying, or peer pressure.
 Others need help to discuss their feelings about family issues, particularly if there’s a major transition, such as a divorce, move, or serious illness.

 Should My Child See a Therapist?

 Significant life events such as the death of a family member, friend, or pet; divorce or a move; abuse; trauma; a parent leaving on military deployment; or a major illness in the family can cause stress that might lead to problems with behavior, mood, sleep, appetite, and academic or social functioning.

 In some cases, it’s not as clear what’s caused a child to suddenly seem withdrawn, worried, stressed, sulky, or tearful.
 But if you feel your child might have an emotional or behavioral problem or needs help coping with a difficult life event, trust your instincts.